The Monk (2011 film): Plot

 Ambrosio goes to Valerio and tries to sexually engage with her, but she refuses saying she does not want to because he no longer desires her.
 She reveals that she knows he lusts for Antonia, and that she can help him.
 She admits that she has control of demons, which is how she cured herself in the cemetery that night.
-She also reveals that Antonia is going to get married to Lorenzo and will be out of reach soon.
+She also reveals that Antonia is going to marry Lorenzo and will be out of reach soon.
 She goes to the cemetery and returns with a sprig of myrtle that will open any locked door and will enchant Antonia if she smells it.
 During the procession of Saint Mary, Ambrosio sneaks into Antonia’s room, where after smelling the flower she wakes up and they engage in sexual intercourse.
 Elvire dreams of her first born who has the same hand birthmark on his shoulder, revealing that Ambrosio is Mateo and thus her son.
 She wakes up and goes into Antonia’s room where she sees the naked Ambrosio and his birthmark.
 He stabs her with scissors.
 As Elvire dies, she utters the word "Mateo", indicating that Ambrosio now knows that he is Antonia’s older brother.
 Antonia wakes up and screams, alerting Lorenzo who sings below her window.